The people have spoken!

 And finally…the very FIRST EVER recipe I posted to the site!

-In fact, this is the alkaline recipe that first really had me believe in myself that I could create a whole Alkaline Diet Recipe Book!
+In fact, this is the alkaline recipe that first really had me believe in myself that I could create a whole Alkaline Diet Recipe System!
 And the rest is history!

 And that’s it!
 These are my 21 most popular alkaline recipes since I started back in 2004!